home-assistant/developers.home-assistant/docs/voice/pipelines/index.md

 ## Wake word detection

-When `start_stage` is set to `wake`, the pipeline will not run until a wake word has been detected.
+When `start_stage` is set to `wake_word`, the pipeline will not run until a wake word has been detected.
 Clients should avoid unnecessary audio streaming by using a local voice activity detector (VAD) to only start streaming when human speech is detected.

-For `wake`, the `input` object should contain a `timeout` float value.
+For `wake_word`, the `input` object should contain a `timeout` float value.
 This is the number of seconds of silence before the pipeline will time out during wake word detection (error code `wake-word-timeout`).
 If enough speech is detected by Home Assistant's internal VAD, the timeout will be continually reset.

 ### Audio Enhancements

-The following settings are available as part of the `input` object when `start_stage` is set to `wake`:
+The following settings are available as part of the `input` object when `start_stage` is set to `wake_word`:

 * `noise_suppression_level` - level of noise suppression (0 = disabled, 4 = max)
 * `auto_gain_dbfs` - automatic gain control (0 = disabled, 31 = max)